 It might.
 For example, if the store manager acknowledged that he or she had told one or more employee(s) to clean up a spill prior to you falling in it that would obviously suggest that the store had actual knowledge of the dangerous condition.
 Sometimes statements can establish constructive notice – meaning that the store should have discovered the dangerous condition.
 For example, if you slipped and fell 5 feet from a cooler and an employee acknowledged the cooler always leaked you could suggest the water leaked from the cooler long enough to travel that distance and an employee should have discovered it sooner.

 Remember: Constructive notice can be established in a multitude of ways.
 For example, if the puddle you slipped in had multiple “tracks” through it you could argue that the puddle existed long enough for multiple people to encounter it.

-An example: We previously discussed the woman we represented who was injured at Wal-Mart when she slipped and fell in a puddle of water that leaked in from the ceiling.
+An example: We previously discussed the woman we represented who was hurt at Walmart when she slipped and fell in a puddle of water that leaked in from the ceiling.
 Our Dallas slip and fall lawyers demonstrated multiple employees had a view of the aisle in question.
-Our Dallas premises liability attorneys still, however, had to establish that the puddle of water in question existed long enough that the store employees should have discovered it.
-We argued that the size of the puddle (size of a medium pizza) coupled with the slow leak (drips every 3-4 seconds) necessarily meant the puddle accumulated over a long period of time.
+Mullen & Mullen still had to establish that the puddle of water in question existed long enough that the store employees should have discovered it.
+Our attorneys argued that the size of the puddle (which was the size of a medium pizza) coupled with the slow leak (dripping every 3-4 seconds) necessarily meant that the puddle accumulated over a long period of time.